Testing for Inappropriate Urination (Urinating in the House)

 How is the problem of inappropriate urination investigated?

 Physical examination involves looking at all parts of the body, and typically includes listening to the heart and lungs with a stethoscope and palpating the abdomen (gently squeezing or prodding the abdomen with the fingertips to detect abnormalities of the internal organs).
-In a pet that is having urinary accidents, the physical examination may reveal such things as vaginal discharge in a female suggesting vaginitis; large tense bladder suggesting urinary obstruction; or abnormally shaped or sized kidneys suggesting kidney disease.
+In a pet that is having urinary accidents, the physical examination may reveal such things as vaginal discharge in a female pet, suggesting vaginitis; large, tense bladder, suggesting urinary obstruction; or abnormally shaped or sized kidneys, suggesting kidney disease.

-The basic screening tests include complete blood count (CBC), serum biochemistry profile, and urinalysis.
-To complete these tests, two blood samples and a urine sample need to be collected from your pet.
+The basic screening tests include a complete blood count (CBC), serum biochemistry profile, and urinalysis.
+To complete these tests, two blood samples and a urine sample must be collected from your pet.

-blood_cells_2017A) Complete blood count (CBC).
-This is a simple blood test that provides information about the different cell types in blood.
+A complete blood count is a simple blood test that provides information about the different cell types in blood.
 These include red blood cells, which carry oxygen to the tissues, white blood cells, which fight infection and respond to inflammation, and platelets, which help the blood to clot.
 The CBC provides details about the number, size, and shape of the various cell types, and identifies the presence of abnormal cells in circulation.
 See handout “Complete Blood Count” for more information.

 The CBC is often normal in pets that are urinating inappropriately.
-However, changes that may be seen include:
+However, changes that may be seen include the following:

-• Anemia is indicated by a decrease in total red blood cell number, hemoglobin, and the packed cell volume (PCV) of the blood.
-Anemia may be due to chronic kidney disease or other chronic illness including cancer.
+• Decreased numbers of red blood cells, decreased hemoglobin, and decreased packed cell volume (PCV) indicate anemia.
+Anemia may be due to chronic kidney disease or other chronic illnesses, including cancer.

 • Increased numbers of white blood cells may indicate infection of the kidneys, or secondary infections due to diabetes mellitus or Cushing’s disease.

-• Increased numbers of neutrophils (a type of white blood cells) may indicate underlying infection, the use of corticosteroid medication, or Cushing’s disease.
+• Increased numbers of neutrophils (a type of white blood cell) may indicate an underlying infection, the use of corticosteroid medication, or Cushing’s disease.

-vacutainers_updated2017-01B) Serum biochemistry profile refers to the chemical analysis of serum, which is the pale yellow liquid part of blood that remains after the cells and clotting factors have been removed.
-There are many substances in serum, including proteins, enzymes, fats, sugars, hormones, electrolytes, etc. Measuring the levels of these substances in the blood provides information about the health of the body’s organs and tissues, as well as the metabolic state of the animal.
-Changes and abnormalities found in the biochemistry profile can help to diagnose a variety of diseases and disorders.
+A serum biochemistry profile refers to the chemical analysis of serum, which is the pale-yellow liquid part of blood that remains after the cells and clotting factors have been removed.
+There are many substances in the serum, including proteins, enzymes, fats, sugars, hormones, and electrolytes.
+Measuring the levels of these substances in the blood provides information about the health of the body’s organs and tissues, as well as the metabolic state of the animal.
+Changes and abnormalities found in the biochemistry profile can help diagnose a variety of diseases and disorders.
 See handout “Serum Biochemistry” for more information.

 In a pet that is urinating inappropriately, a urinalysis could show:

-• Red blood cells, white blood cells which indicates inflammation of the kidneys, urinary, or reproductive system.
+• Red blood cells or white blood cells, which indicate inflammation of the kidneys, urinary system, or reproductive system

-• White blood cell casts (tubular clusters of white blood cells) which indicates inflammation of the kidneys.
+• White blood cell casts (tubular clusters of white blood cells), which indicate inflammation of the kidneys

-• Bacteria, fungi, yeast which can indicate bladder infections.
-Bacterial bladder infections are common while yeast and fungal infection are uncommon.
+• Bacteria, fungi, and yeast, which can indicate bladder infections (bacterial bladder infections are common while yeast and fungal infections are uncommon)

 What if all the screening test results come back normal?

-If all the tests results come back normal, then the inappropriate urination may be due to:
+If all the tests results come back normal, then inappropriate urination may be due to one of the following reasons.

 A) Behavioral problems, including: